agnesk92/agneskis.dev/content/en/posts/pcp.md

 #### Leave services as you would want to find them 👍🏻

-- easy to read, use, or reuse (aim at making lego pieces)
+- easy to read, use, or reuse (aim at making Lego pieces)
 - tested and testable
 - with informative & brief documentation